Youth Governance: Have your say!

 Young people really valued having their voices heard – and we learned valuable insights through them too.
 These were the key things we learned:

 You spoke, we heard!
-From these findings, we’ll look into:
+From these findings, we have and will be:

 - Thinking about language and avoiding jargon – rather than referring to a ‘steering group’, we’ll consider terms like an ‘advisory group’ and make it clear what we expect from participants.